 It’s difficult to believe we are already in October.
 How was your Summer?

-We spent a couple of weeks in France during the month – one week at the house near La Roche Bernard waiting for Lapeyre to install some new doors, windows and shutters and the second week with my wife’s family in Bordeaux.
+We spent a couple of weeks in France during the month – one week at the house near La Roche Bernard waiting for Lapeyre to install some new doors, windows, and shutters, and the second week with my wife’s family in Bordeaux.
 Whilst it was expensive we’re reassured that the house is a little more secure against the elements for the Winter and looks so much better.

 I’m pleased to welcome a couple of new guest bloggers to the site.
 Nicola Harrington is a gite owner in Southern Brittany who moved to France in 2003 with her husband to escape the fast pace of life in London.
-Nicola writes about all aspects of her life in France and is a prolific blogger – and so will never be far away from the home page!
+Nicola writes about all aspects of her life in France and is a prolific blogger – so will never be far away from the home page!

-By the way… if you are a keen writer and would like to keep us updated with your life in France, please see the section at the end of this issue.
-It’s easy and fun, and can help you get a little more traffic for your own website in the process.
+By the way… if you are a keen writer and would like to keep us updated on your life in France, please see the section at the end of this issue.
+It’s easy and fun and can help you get a little more traffic for your own website in the process.
 You don’t have to be a holiday property owner – an interest in Brittany or the Pays de la Loire region of France is all that it takes.

-French holiday bookings down this year
+French holiday bookings are down this year

 I’ve been running a poll on the blog for the past few months asking holiday property rental owners to tell us how their bookings have gone this year compared with 2009.